dms-vep/Nipah_Malaysia_RBP_DMS/notebooks/README.md

 # Analysis Notebooks:

 This folder contains jupyter notebooks written by Brendan Larsen to filter and analyze Nipah RBP deep mutational scanning data and produce figures for interactivity and publication.
-All are automatically run via the 'custom_rules.smk' file with snakemake and parameterized by papermill.
-Outputs are stored in results/.
+All are automatically run via the [custom_rules.smk](../custom_rules.smk) file with snakemake and parameterized by papermill.
+Outputs from scripts are stored in [./results](../results).

 ## Information about specific notebooks